SseEpIdEh/Machine-Vision-hand_gesture_control/README.md

 **If you raise your little finger (pinky), a mouse click will be performed.**

-**Customization and Extension**
+**Customization and Extension :**

 This script provides a basic implementation of hand gesture control.

 You can further customize and extend the functionality based on your requirements.
-Feel free to explore the code and make modifications as needed.**

 Contributions
 Contributions to this repository are welcome.
 If you have any improvements, bug fixes, or additional features to add, please feel free to create a pull request.****